UtrechtUniversity/vagrant-irods/README.md

 # Included configurations

-- irods-test: a basic plain vanilla iRODS server for local testing
+- irods-test: a basic plain vanilla iRODS server for local testing (Ubuntu 18.04 LTS)
-- irods-icommands: a VM which contains the icommands tools for remote administration of iRODS
+- irods-icommands: a VM which contains the icommands tools for remote administration of iRODS (Ubuntu 18.04 LTS or CentOS)